 If you’re really serious about your SEO efforts, then you need to know exactly which words people will type into the search engines when looking for products and services similar to the ones you are selling.
 These are called keywords, and they are the focal point of most SEO.
 Now, you probably already know that one of the most important ways to drive traffic to your website is by getting plenty of inbound links.
 Since the search engines reward websites with multiple inbound links from relevant, authoritative websites, it’s in your best interest to get as many links to your site as possible.
 Even more important, however, is getting inbound links that contain the keywords for which you have optimized your pages.
-Promark Business Solutions provides keyword research in our SEO packages, click here for more details.
+Promark Business Solutions provides keyword research in our SEO solutions for Red Deer businesses.

 For the sake of example, we’ll pretend that your website is about unicycles.
 You build unicycles, repair unicycles, and teach people how to ride them.
 You’ll probably have a difficult time getting a high ranking for a search that only uses the word unicycles.
 But if you can figure out other that people use to search for the products and services that you offer, then you probably have a chance of getting high rankings for those.
 Here are the next steps you should take in your SEO keyword efforts: